Home | About me | Contact | What's new | Privacy | Search

 Route history

-This road was also part of the Old Spanish Trail, a transcontinental auto trail with its headquarters in San Antonio.
-The section of road between San Antonio and Boerne was known as the "Headquarters Section" and was used to test various road improvements such as pavements, alignments, and safety features and became a model that other localities could emulate.
+This road was part of the Old Spanish Trail, or OST, which was a transcontinental auto trail that had its headquarters in San Antonio.
+The section of road between San Antonio and Boerne was known as the "Headquarters Section" and was used to test various enhancements such as beautification and architectural features as well as road and safety improvements that could become a model for other localities to emulate.

 When the US Highway System was first designated in 1925, this road was numbered US 290, which ran via Comfort to Kerrville and points west.
 Meanwhile, the road from Comfort to Fredericksburg (SH 9) was numbered US 385.
 Initially, these routes met in Comfort, but by the late '20s, it appears the route for US 385 was rerouted away from Comfort and instead ran through Waring and Welfare to meet US 290 at Nelson City (where PoPo's is), likely to facilitate a more direct route to San Antonio.
 Although the official southern terminus for US 385 was listed as being at its junction with US 290, it appears that by 1932, US 385 was co-signed with US 290 along the Fredericksburg Road into San Antonio, likely to provide a more logical terminus for the route in San Antonio.